smcclab/smc-course/_resources/02-tools.md

 ### Pure Data (Pd) {#pure-data}

-Pd is a visual computer music environment.
-It's just a regular piece of software which runs on your computer, although there are also versions which run on Android/iOS phones and tablets and even on Raspberry Pi!
+Pd is a visual computer music programming system.
+You download the Pd program to your computer and open it to start programming computer music.

+The programming concept in Pd involves making visual diagram for flow of signals and data.
+This is a bit different to text programming, but quite easy and fun for experimenting.

-Pd is freely available and works on Windows, macOS & Linux.
+Pd is free software and works on Windows, macOS & Linux.
 To install it, go to the [Pd downloads page](https://puredata.info/downloads) and get the latest version of "vanilla" Pd for your platform (as shown in the screenshot).